 But, if you’re thinking about picking one of these instruments to learn, don’t worry: practice always makes perfect!

 Here’s a list of the ten most difficult instruments to learn, in no particular order.

 The violin is probably the most popular one among string instruments, but its “cousins” (the viola, the cello, the double bass) are just as difficult as it is.

 Many elements are concurring with the difficulty of string instruments.

 First of all, they have no fret to indicate what note you are playing.
 To make sure you are playing the right pitch, you will need to develop extremely good ear skills and practice endless hours to train your hand to reach the right spot on the string.

 On top of that, it is also very hard to find the right position when playing them.
-This is particularly true (and physically painful) for the violin and the viola, that should sit beneath your neck, between your shoulder and your cheek, in a way that should still allow a good movement of your arms.
+This is particularly true (and physically painful) for the violin and the viola, which should sit beneath your neck, between your shoulder and your cheek, in a way that should still allow a good movement of your arms.

+Bagpipes have a long and illustrious history, having withstood numerous modifications throughout the millennia.
 Bagpipes are made of several different elements, all concurring to different layers in the performance.